 Turn your Scan N Cut on

-There will be a couple of screens that may appear on your Scan N Cut prior to getting to the screen that you need to add a design.
-One screen will be notifiying you that your blade will move.
+There will be a couple of screens that may appear on your Scan N Cut prior to getting to the screen where you need to add a design.
+One screen will be notifying you that your blade will move.
 When you are ready click OK.
-On the new DX models there is not a lot of movement, it is really your Scan N Cut’s way to do a bit of a check and get ready for you to use it.
+On the new DX models, the blade does not move a lot, it is really your Scan N Cut’s way to do a bit of a check and get ready for you to use it.

 Some Scan N Cut machines have a lovely picture display, which is nice the first time you see it…not so much the 133rd time.
 Bypass the screen by pressing the Home button.
 This is the one with the picture of a house on it.

 Features of the Scan N Cut main screen

 On the screen pictured below the Home button is located just below the power button.

 Take note of some of the features in this screenshot.

 - Power button – top right-hand side, obviously On and Off.

 - Home button – directly underneath and brings you to this screen from wherever you are.